-- Have a FAFSA on file by August 1 of each year. - Be enrolled at least half time, but less than full time (6-11 credit hours), at a participating Missouri post-secondary school. - Be employed and compensated for at least 20 hours per week. - Be at least 18 years old. - Demonstrate financial need. - Be a U.S citizen or permanent resident and a Missouri resident. - Not be pursuing a degree in theology or divinity. - Have not received a first bachelor's degree, or completed 150 semester credit hours. - Not be employed under the Title IV College Work Study Program.
+- Have a Free Application for Federal Student Aid (FAFSA) on file by August 1 of each year. - Be enrolled at least half time, but less than full time (6-11 credit hours), at a participating Missouri post-secondary school. - Be employed and compensated for at least 20 hours per week. - Be at least 18 years old. - Demonstrate financial need. - Be a U.S citizen or permanent resident and a Missouri resident. - Not be pursuing a degree or certificate in theology or divinity. - Have not received a first bachelor's degree, or completed 150 semester credit hours. - Not be employed under the Title IV College Work Study Program.